DelfinSR/the-social-tree/README.md

 To start our project and experiment with the trained models, we recommend following these steps:
 First, we recommend using the version of `Python 3.12.8` or higher, which is the one we have used for all notebooks.
 Also, you must install the latest version of `Jupyter notebook` to run the notebooks with the code, and `Conda`, which will be necessary to run *Jupyter* and some libraries such as *numpy*.
 Finally, the following libraries used throughout the code will have to be installed:

-Note: in operating systems such as MacOS it will be necessary to use `brew` or `Homebrew` to install some packages, it is recommended to use the specific documentation in each case.

 [ES]
 Para poner en marcha nuestro proyecto y experimentar con los modelos entrenados recomendamos seguir los siguientes pasos:
 Primero, recomendamos usar la versión de `Python 3.12.8` o superior, que es la que hemos usado para todos lo cuadernos.
 También, deberás instalar la última versión de `Jupyter notebook` para ejecutar los cuadernos con el código, y `Conda` que será necesario para ejecutar tanto *Jupyter* como algunas librerías como *numpy*.
 Por último, habrá que tener instaladas las siguienes librerías que se usan a lo largo de todo el código:

-Nota: en sistemas operativos como MacOS será necesario hacer uso de `brew`o `Homebrew` para instalar algunos paquetes, se recomienda usar la documentación específica en cada caso.

 - [Matplotlib](https://matplotlib.org/stable/install/index.html) (>= 3.9)
 - [Networx](https://github.com/networkx/networkx) (>= 3.3)